 Jessica Xie is a Baskin Engineering TIM alumna.
-She currently works as a Cyber Strategy & Business Information Security Officer for Mitsubishi UFJ Financial Group (MUFG), where she helps lead the business’s global cyber strategy and increase the security of their individual cyber programs.
-When she isn't working, she spends her time giving back to her community by serving as the Chair of the Human Services Commission and the Board of Directors for the nonprofit organization Friends Outside of LA.
+She currently works as a cyber strategy & business information security officer for Mitsubishi UFJ Financial Group (MUFG), where she helps lead the business’s global cyber strategy and increase the security of their individual cyber programs.
+When she isn't working, she spends her time giving back to her community by serving as chair of Pasadena's Human Services Commission and as a member of the board of directors for the nonprofit organization Friends Outside of LA.

 What piqued your interest to get a Technology and Information Management (TIM) degree from UCSC’s Jack Baskin School of Engineering?